semper44/ecom-ripoff/README.md

 Create a superuser for admin access: bash.

 python manage.py createsuperuser

 Configure frontend settings:
-Set up environment variables and configuration files as required.
+    - Set up environment variables and configuration files as required.

-Usage
+**Usage**
 To run the app, use the following commands:

-bash
-Copy code
 # Start backend server
 python manage.py runserver

-# Start frontend
+<! -- Start frontend
-npm start
+npm start --! >

 Frontend
 Real-time Notifications
 The app leverages Socket.IO for real-time notifications.
 Buyers receive updates when their favorite sellers upload new goods, and sellers get instant notifications when they are followed.